EthicalIdentity/fabric-gateway-ruby/README.md

 ## Usage

 This is an alpha stage library suitable for early adopters.
-Not all Hyperledger Fabric Gateway operations have been implemented.
-However the operations that have been implemented have pretty good unit test coverage.
+The basic evaluate and submit gateway functions are implemented.
+Chaincode events monitoring is not yet implemented.

 ```
 $ bin/console